-Kneading is an excellent bonding moment between cats and their masters and it would be a pity to miss out on it.
-Trimming down the cat’s nails should make the experience pain-free and it promises to bring a lot of joy to both you and your cat.
+Kneading is an excellent bonding moment between cats and their masters, and it would be a pity to miss out on it.
+Trimming down the cat’s nails should make the experience pain-free, and it promises to bring a lot of joy to both you and your cat.

 As you can see, when your cat makes biscuits on you, it is communicating with you.
 Next time it happens, take it all in and enjoy this amazing experience with your kitty!

 Kneading may appear to be an endearing action, but if your cat has her claws extended when kneading, it can be quite unpleasant.

 She might also accidentally rip up blankets and furniture.
 To encourage proper kneading behavior, try the following suggestions:

 - Keep the claws on your cat short to avoid sharp hooks.

 - Redirect her focus by offering her treats or a toy.
 You may quickly and simply retrain her to do something else besides kneading, like sit or chase a toy.